Sanctuary for Managed Agents: 30-Second Setup

 Sanctuary for Claude Managed Agents: Quickstart

 You’ve deployed a Managed Agent.
 Now secure it with cryptographic identity, audit trails, and policy enforcement.
-Sanctuary Framework v0.7.0 adds 68 tools for security, privacy, and control, published today as an MCP server.
+Sanctuary Framework v0.7.0 added a smaller tool surface when this post was published; current releases expose 80+ tools.

 Add Sanctuary in 30 Seconds